wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **M:**&ensp;You are always after the improvement of the world.
 Do you really believe that the world is waiting for you to be saved?

 **Q:**&ensp;I just do not know how much I can do for the world.
-All I can do, is to try.
+All I can do is to try.
 Is there anything else you would like me to do?

 **M:**&ensp;Without you is there a world?
 You know all about the world, but about yourself you know nothing.
-You yourself are the tools of your work, you have no other tools.
+You yourself are the tools of your work; you have no other tools.
 Why don’t you take care of the tools before you think of the work?

 **Q:**&ensp;I can wait, while the world cannot.